-Victoria's husband Albert, Prince Consort, had recently died and the Queen was still in deep mourning at her loss.
-The existing house on the estate was demolished and replaced in 1869 by the present Jacobean style red brick structure.
+The existing house on the Sandringham estate was demolished and replaced in 1869 by the present Jacobean style red brick structure.
 There Bertie as he was known in the family, lived with his beautiful Danish wife, Princess Alexandra.
-The house was badly damaged by fire in 1892 and as a result was enlarged.
+The house was badly damaged by a fire in 1892 and was subsequently enlarged.

 The house parties often held at Sandringham were gay and informal.
 Bertie and Alexandra loved company and entertaining.
 Queen Victoria herself visited the house in 1871, when Bertie was dangerously ill with typhoid, the disease that killed his father, he later made a full recovery.

 Sandringham was to witness the death of Bertie's eldest son and heir, Albert Victor, Duke of Clarence and Avondale.
 Eddy, as he was known to the family, contracted influenza during the Christmas period of 1891, which was customarily spent at Sandringham.
 His illness turned to pneumonia and he died there on 14th January, 1892.
-His brother and the next in line to the throne, Prince George, (later George V) also inherited Eddy's fiance, Princess Mary of Teck.
+His younger brother, Prince George, (later George V) replaced him as heir to the throne and married Eddy's fiance, Princess Mary of Teck.

 George V and Queen Mary, as the couple became, did not move into Sandringham House until after the death of Queen Alexandra in 1925.
-He and his family stayed at the cramped York Cottage, a house in the grounds of the estate, where their family where brought up.
+They and their family stayed at the cramped York Cottage, a house in the grounds of the estate, where their children where brought up.
 The King adored the estate, referring to it as "Dear old Sandringham, the place I love better than anywhere else in the world."

 The house has seen the deaths of two British monarchs, George V, who died at Sandringham on 20 January, 1936, helped on his way by the royal physician, Lord Dawson of Penn, who administered a lethal dose of morphia to the dying King and that of George VI, the father of the present Queen, unaware that he was suffering from lung cancer, he died peacefully in his sleep at Sandringham on 6th February, 1952.
 Over a century has passed since Sandringham became a royal home.